T3CCH/CitrixScripts/README.md

 This script monitors the status of specified Windows services on a Citrix server.
 It:

+- Checks the configured services
 - Sends a report to a configured Slack webhook.
 - Restarts any services that are listed as needing a restart.
-- Allows service names to be listed in a configurable variable.
+- Checks service names to be listed in a configurable variable again
 - Attempts the number of attempts in the script.
-- Set as a scheduled task
+- Reports the outcome
+- Gives up after the number of trys has expired and requires manual intervention
+- Change the test mode variable to true verify if you have the script running correctly.

 > ⚠️ You **must** update the Slack webhook URL and configure the required service variables before use.